The publishing house

 A book is a precious object; a book must speak a language.
 An art book tells the story of an artist, an exhibition, a creation and helps us to understand it.
 It is a support to history.
 It is the narration of states of growth and hope.

 To complete the focus on contemporary art, a micro-series of small books has been added, produced during a cycle of 37 exhibitions hosted at the Botanical Garden of Palermo, and inspired by the 37 books of Pliny the Elder’s Naturalis Historia which deals in an encyclopedic way with topics concerning man and nature.

-altri mostri (other monsters) is a special section of the publishing house, where you can find multimedia, audio and video publications, productions resulting from partnerships with other cultural institutions, e-books and media projects and films.
-Among the contents of altri mostri is the DVD entitled Arte Povera, a film by Sergio Ariotti and Beatrice Merz, that retraces the fundamental stages of the famous movement, with a comprehensive look at the exponents of one of the most fruitful periods of international contemporary art.
+Altri mostri or “Other Monsters” is a special section of the publishing house, where you can find multimedia, audio and video publications, productions resulting from partnerships with other cultural institutions, e-books and media projects and films.
+Among the contents of Altri mostri is the DVD entitled Arte Povera, a film by Sergio Ariotti and Beatrice Merz, that retraces the fundamental stages of the famous movement, with a comprehensive look at the exponents of one of the most fruitful periods of international contemporary art.